gpdowney/lightweightLSAT/docs/reason/confuse.md

 As soon as you know they're wrong, cross them out.

-!!!
-Tip "You wear your raincoat when there's an 80% chance of rain."
+!!! tip "You wear your raincoat when there's an 80% chance of rain."

     There are 4 wrong answers, and 1 correct one.
     So each answer has a 80% chance of being wrong.